AnkitAggarwalPEC/Face-Detection-Using-OpenCV/README.md

 # Face Detection Using OpenCV

 #Build Process

-For building process in linux-
+#For building process in linux

-Modify the path for the cascade files according to your directory structure Change the name of image in imread
+#Modify the path for the cascade files according to your directory structure

+#Change the name of image in imread

-cmake .
+cmake . && make && ./DetectFace
-make
-./DetectFace